 “I just don’t get this!” he exclaimed.
 Some of his classmates stopped to see what was going on.

-Ms Wilson walked over to Desmond’s desk and placed a kindly hand on his shoulder.
+Ms Wilson walked over to Desmond’s desk.
 After a few words of encouragement, she helped him read through the question again to make sure he understood it correctly.
 Desmond seemed ready to try once more.

 To help or not to help?